Panamint City Ghost Town, Death Valley

 In June of 1876, what was described as a cloud burst, unleashed a torrential rain which flooded and washed away most of the town, killing many of the residents and destroying most of the town.
 Overnight Panamint City was abandoned, instantly becoming on of the most infamous Ghost Towns in the West.
 Several later attempts were made to re-engage in the mining operations, but none ever proved to be successful and many chalked the area up to being cursed.
 Some people even claim they could hear the echo and cries of workers still trapped in the mines and howling screams of the frantic souls trying to escape the flooding town.
 Okay Okay, I made up that last sentence, but only to prepare you for a later adventure I’ll be sharing that does involve haunted ghost towns, allegedly.

 The hike is difficult and can be done one of two ways.
 First is a day hike, starting out very early you can make the hike, explore a bit and then make it back down before nightfall.
 Advantage of this would be your ability to pack a light day pack.
 Disadvantage would be not nearly enough time to explore and really enjoy this area.
 I would 100% recommend backpacking up and enjoying this as a few day adventure, trust me on this, you will not regret it.
-I will be laying out a complete, comprehensive narrative about the Panamint area, including many GPS coordinates to historic sites, petroglyphs, cabins, water locations and mine entrances.
-I will post the GPS coordinates at the bottom of this article for your reference.
 The hike itself is roughly 7 miles up a rocky canyon, traversing over boulders, through streams and gaining over 3,600 feet in elevation.

 I have done this hike 3 times, once in January, April and May, all backpacking trips.
 We started the trip by arriving on a Thursday night at Chris Wicht Camp ( 36.11203, -117.17601 ) which serves as the trailhead to the actual city of Panamint ( 36.11938, -117.09459 ).
 If you plug in both coordinates, you can get an idea of the itinerary.
 We made camp at the trailhead for the evening, had a healthy meal and rested well in order to get a fresh, early start on the trail.
 Okay, maybe we had an adult beverage or two as well.
 Word of advise, get an early start and pack as light as possible.
 There will be water available most of way and once you get to Panamint, make sure you have a method to filter water.
 This will require less water to carry and significantly reduce pack weight.

 The trail itself is fairly simple and you will be starting at the trailhead GPS above..
 You will be following the creek and canyon all the way up to Panamint.
 Keep a good pace and don’t overly exert yourself.
 This is where reminding yourself this trek is a marathon, not a sprint, will be helpful.
-There may be times were you lose sight of the trail, but just keep moving in the Easterly direction and the trail will pick back up, it’s pretty difficult to get lost on this trail, especially with the GPS coordinates I have provided.
+There may be times were you lose sight of the trail, but just keep moving in the Easterly direction and the trail will pick back up, it’s pretty difficult to get lost on this trail.
 The first 2.5 miles of the trail you will be winding over a small creek and several bouldering waterfalls, you shoes WILL get wet.
 My first time up I tried to avoid getting my boots soaked, after a mile I gave up and just owned it.
 I would highly recommend bringing an extra pair of shoes to change into later, personally I don’t like blisters and cold feet.

 Along the way you will come across and notice the remains of failed attempts to get more modern equipment up to the Panamint mines.
 Enjoy the photo opportunities with these rusty relics.
 As I mentioned before, the stream here flows year round, but starts around the mid-way point and flows down, also known as Brewery Springs.
 You will come to a high vegetation area with a clearing, campfire ring and natural brush tunnel that continues for several hundred yard.
 This is called the “Tunnel of Love” and is the las point of the trail that you will find flowing and available water until you reach Panamint city.
 Hydrate, rest and replenish your water supply, you’ll need it for the next part of the trail.
 For the next few miles, elevation gain rapidly increases, the terrain gets more difficult to traverse and protection from the sun is almost non-existent.
 From the ‘Tunnel of Love” you are roughly at half way point.
 There isn’t much to see along this leg of the trail, mostly rugged rocks and steep canyon walls.